 Many mistaken conceptions exist in the minds of Theosophists and others regarding who or what is the “Planetary Spirit” of our Earth.

 Some of these ideas have come about as a result of certain Theosophists after the time of H.P.
-Blavatsky and William Q. Judge having equated the Great Being – the Supreme Head of all the Adepts, who dwells at Shamballa and is spoken of in the article titled The Wondrous Being – The Great Sacrifice – with the Planetary Spirit, calling him the “Planetary Logos.”
+Blavatsky and William Q. Judge having equated the Great Being – the Supreme Head of all the Adepts, who dwells at Shamballa (also written Shambhala) and is spoken of in the article titled The Great Sacrifice & The Mystery-Land of Shambhala – with the Planetary Spirit, calling him the “Planetary Logos.”